zpb4/syn-forecast_stochastic/README.md

 - Python library 'numba'

 ## Workflow
+The workflow is arranged in consecutive steps, where in many cases the data from the previous step is required to run the current step.
+Note: Current settings of the scripts support processing specific to the 'YRS' location and 'ORDC1' site; ORDC1 will be reference here on out.
 ### 1. Data Processing
-Note: Current settings of the scripts support processing specific to the 'YRS' location and 'ORDC1' site; ORDC1 will be reference here on out.
+Clean and process the ensemble forecast data needed to support the synthetic forecasting routine
 1) ./src/data_processing.R
    - Prepares the raw Hydrologic Ensemble Forecast Service (HEFS) ensemble forecast .csv's for the ORDC1 site to be processed by follow-on routines

 ### 2. Synthetic Hydrology Generation
+Generates the 1000-year Stochastic Watershed Model (SWM) hydrologic sequences
-1) ./src/optimize_synthetic_forecasts.R
+1) ./src/swm_gen.R
-   - main optimization script; calls the 'synthetic_forecast_opt-fun.R' function
-2) ./src/synthetic_forecast_opt-fun.R
-   - function used for the optimization; calls the 'syn_gen_opt.R' function
-3) ./src/syn_gen_opt.R
-   - synthetic generation function used by the optimization procedure.
+   - generates stochastic, synthetic hydrologic sequence samples based on the hydrologic simulations from a couple SWG and SAC-SMA model; routine generates synthetic hydrology under both historical conditions and +4C warmed conditions in the SWG.

 ### 3. Synthetic Forecast Generation and Skill Modification
+Fit and simulate synthetic ensemble forecasts of differing skill levels against the synthetic hydrology sequences
 1) ./src/optimize_synthetic_forecasts.R
-   - main optimization script; calls the 'synthetic_forecast_opt-fun.R' function
+   - optimization routine for the synthetic forecasting model against the HEFS training data; calls the 'synthetic_forecast_opt-fun.R' function
+2) ./src/create_synthetic_forecasts_swm.R
+   - generates synthetic forecasts against both the the historical and 4C warmed synthetic hydrology scenarios; calls the 'syn_gen_swm.R' function
+3) ./src/calc-climo-forecast.R
+   - calculates a climatological forecast for each synthetic hydrology sequence to enable the skill degradation procedure
+4) ./src/gen_skill-mod_swm.R
+   - postprocesses generated synthetic forecasts to impart differing degrees of specified skill improvement between 0 and 1
+5) ./src/gen_skill-mod-negative_swm.R
+   - postprocesses generated synthetic forecasts to impart differing degrees of specified skill degradation between 0 and -1

+#### 3a.
+Synthetic forecast helper functions
-2) ./src/synthetic_forecast_opt-fun.R
+   - ./src/synthetic_forecast_opt-fun.R
       - function used for the optimization; calls the 'syn_gen_opt.R' function
-3) ./src/syn_gen_opt.R
+   - ./src/syn_gen_opt.R
-   - synthetic generation function used by the optimization procedure.
+      - synthetic generation function used by the optimization procedure
+   - ./src/syn_gen_swm.R
+      - synthetic generation function used to generate synthetic forecasts against the synthetic hydrologic sequences

 ### 4. Training and Simulation of FIRO model
-Note: Must specify the 'loc' variable for the overall location and the 'keysite_name' variable for the site used to condition the kNN sampling.
-Other user defined parameters are set to the default used in the study, including '5fold-test' for the fully out-of-sample 5-fold procedure
-The user needs to run the following scripts in this order for the model to produce the synthetic forecasts. _Note that the ./src/create_synthetic_forecasts.R script calls the function ./src/syn_gen.R, which holds the actual synthetic forecast model_:
+Fit and simulate a FIRO model for Lake Oroville against different sequences of synthetic hydrology and forecasts
-1) ./src/create_synthetic_forecasts.R
+1) ./src/train_param_skill-mod_swm.py

-2) ./src/syn_gen.R
+#### 4a.
+FIRO model helper functions
+   - ./src/model.py
+      - Lake Oroville FIRO simulation model
+   - ./src/syn_util.py
+      - various helper functions for the FIRO simulation routine
+   - ./src/util.py
+      - additional helper functions for the FIRO simulation routine

-## 5. Analysis and Plotting
+### 5. Analysis and Plotting

-Detailed forecast verification for the synthetic forecasts is located at this repo: [https://github.com/zpb4/Synthetic-Forecast_Verification](https://github.com/zpb4/Synthetic-Forecast_Verification).
-This repo is designed to integrate seamlessly with the Synthetic Forecast generation output if located on the same root directory.
+Simulate and analyze FIRO outcomes, calculate metrics of interest, and plot results
+1) ./src/calc_ecrps-rankhist_swm.R
+   - calculates eCRPS and Rank Histogram metrics for synthetic forecast simulations for verification purposes
+2) ./src/calc_skill-mod_display-stats.R
+   - calculates ensemble forecast metrics for synthetic forecast simulations to support plotting analyses
+3) ./src/calc_swm-topx-metrics.py
+   - simulates FIRO model against synthetic hydrology and forecast sequences and evaluates outcomes in an aggregated sense to support plotting analyses
+4) ./src/calc_swm-topx-evts-metrics.py
+   - simulates FIRO model against synthetic hydrology and forecast sequences and evaluates outcomes in an event-based manner to support plotting analyses
+5) ./plot/*
+   - plotting functions once previous analysis is complete arranged in the order presented in the draft manuscript

+#### 5a.
+Analysis and plotting helper functions
+   - ./src/forecast_verification_functions.R
+      - helper functions for the forecast verification routines written in R
+   - ./src/ensemble_verification_functions.py
+      - helper functions to support evaluation of FIRO outcomes
+   - ./src/mm-cfs_conversion.R
+      - initial conversion from baseline simulation in mm to cfs

 ## Contact

-Zach Brodeur: zpb4@cornell.edu
+Zach Brodeur: zpbrodeur@ucsd.edu